KuvashneeNaidoo/social-links-profile/README.md

 ### Useful resources

-- https://sass-lang.com/ - This resource helped me install and set up SASS and learn the basics of SCSS to improve the organization and readability of the styles in the stylesheet.
+- https://sass-lang.com/ - This resource helped me install and set up SASS and learn the basics of SCSS to improve the organisation and readability of the styles in the stylesheet.

 ## Author